gordonrl/mcc-carpools/README.md

 6. Press the control and f5 keys simultaneously.
 This will create three files, "tuesday.csv", "thursday.csv", and "sunday.csv" that contain the carpools in a nice, easy-to-upload format.
 If you're using a Mac with a touchbar (like me when I made this) you will also need to hold the "fn" key so the function keys show up in the touchbar.

 7. Create a new Google Sheet, upload the csv files made in the previous step.
-To do this in the sheet go "File"->"Import"->"Upload" then ***G FINISH THIS***
+To do this in the sheet go "File"->"Import"->"Upload" then select one of "tuesday.csv", "thursday.csv", or "sunday.csv" (Unfortunately Google Sheets doesn't let you select multiple files at once for uploading so you'll have to do this step three times, once for each file). *For the first file you upload (probably "tuesday.csv")*, once the file is uploaded, select the dropdown undernearth "Import location" and select "Replace spreadsheet", you can leave everything else as it is (ignore the warning), then select "Import data".
+The process is the same for the next two files except this time *select "Insert new sheet(s) under "Import location"*.
+If you did this correctly then all three files should be in the same Google Sheet.
+There should be three tabs at the bottom, called "tuesday", "thursday", and "sunday".

 8. Make the sheets look pretty.
-Here's a picture of what we've made them look like in the past.
-You're welcome to make it look different but just note that this program will always write the tuesday, thursday, and sunday files to look how they do in Google Sheets right now. ***G ADD A PICTURE***
+There are pictures (Carpool Upload BEFORE and Carpool Upload AFTER) in the Google Drive in the "Carpools" folder.
+Some of the beautification is probably unecessary but it took me like 30 seconds per sheet so it's not that bad.
+What really matters is that people can differentiate between cars and people adding their cars later on know how to make them look.

+9. Share the Google Sheet.
+Change "General access" to "University of Michigan" then change the role (on the right) to "Editor", then copy the link to be put into the email/GroupMe.

-9. ***CLEAR CARPOOL FORM RESPONSES IN PREPARATION FOR NEXT WEEK*** To do this go to the "Responses" section of the Google Form, click the three vertical dots next to "Link to Sheets", and select "Delete all responses"
+10. ***CLEAR CARPOOL FORM RESPONSES AND DELETE CREATED FILES IN VSCODE IN PREPARATION FOR NEXT WEEK*** To do this go to the "Responses" section of the Google Form, click the three vertical dots next to "Link to Sheets", and select "Delete all responses".
+To delete the files in VSCode, open "Explorer", select "tuesday.csv", "thursday.csv", and "sunday.csv", right click, and select "delete". ***Don't delete any other files in VSCode***

-10. Repeat weekly
+11. Repeat weekly

 ***P.S.
 This software will only work if file format stays the same.
 If you do something like changing the questions (even just the wording of them!) on the Google Form or changing the format of the list of dues paying members the software will not work properly!!!!!
 If you need to do this either email me so I can edit the software or have a go at it yourself if you know what you're doing***